-Another common reason for having little option but to sleep at the airport is when flights are delayed or even cancelled due to bad weather, industrial action or even a security reason.
+Another common reason for having little option but to sleep at the airport is when flights are delayed or even canceled due to bad weather, industrial action or even a security reason.

-In these situations where it is unknown when you may actually get to fly the only possibility is generally to try and get whatever sleep you can in teh airport building.
+In these situations where it is unknown when you may actually get to fly the only possibility is generally to try and get whatever sleep you can in the airport building.

 Most airports understand that there are unforeseen circumstances that lead people to sleep at the airport, and for this reason, they generally allow people to get some shut-eye overnight.
 This applies to major airports such as JFK, Boston Logan, LA airport, San Francisco as well as many others.

-Officials issued a statement saying that they were working on transforming the airport hence needed to finish up the construction.
-They also stated that this was the best time for staff to clean as well as prepare for next day flights.
+Officials issued a statement saying that they were working on transforming the airport and hence needed to finish up the construction.
+They also stated that this was the best time for staff to clean as well as prepare for next-day flights.

 Ronald Reagan Washington National Airport, Washington, DC, decided to close off their terminals to all non-ticketed passengers from 11:30 pm to 4:30 am.
 The port authorities further stated that they would proceed to arrest any violators.